 where wa is the weight of a fish of age a.
 The length- and age-composition data for the fishery were assumed to be multinomially distributed (see Data Scenarios for details).
 Ageing error was assumed to be normally distributed with ages subject to a 5% standard deviation by age.

 The fishery selectivity during the historical period (years 1-50) were assumed to be asymptotic (Fig. 1a and 1c).
 Fishery selectivity shifted to a dome-shaped (compared to the historical asymptotic) form (Fig. 1b and 1d) within the operating model during the period that the stock was estimated to be below the target biomass (0.40SB0).
 Once the population was estimated to have recovered to above the target biomass, fishery selectivity reverted to the asymptotic form.
 The shift in selectivity was designed as a way to mimic a change in fisher behavior resulting from an overfished declaration.
-The change in selectivity depended on the estimated stock status rather than the true operating model status, i.e. changes in fisher behavior modeled by a change in selectivity were assumed to be driven by management restrictions based on the estimation method’s perception of the stock rather than the true unobservable state of the simulated stock.
+The change in shape of the selectivity curve depended on the estimated stock status rather than the true operating model status, i.e. changes in fisher behavior modeled by a change in selectivity were assumed to be driven by management restrictions based on the estimation method’s perception of the stock rather than the true unobservable state of the simulated stock.

 The estimation method